crypt0miester/cm-with-signer/README.md

  * add the keypair from the json file to the .env file REACT_APP_CANDY_SIGNER field
  * yarn install && yarn build
  * go to the build file and copy the /static/main.[hash].chunk.js
- * encrypt it with High option in https://obfuscator.io The method above can be simplified in the build process Note this step is neccessary to obfuscate the code in order to not the let the keypair be retrieved.
+ * encrypt it with High option in https://obfuscator.io.
+(This method can be simplified in the build process).

+Note that the last step is neccessary to obfuscate the code in order to not the let the keypair be retrieved.
 You can also put a domain lock so that the code can only be used in your domain.

+## How to deploy to CF Pages:
  * Deploy to cloudflare pages with these settings:
     * Environment variable
       * NODE_VERSION 16.3.1